Trim/qtmoko-ics2qtcal/README.md

 ------------

 You can either :
-* clone the upstream branch from [github](https://github.com/Trim/qtmoko-ics2qtcal.git) or from git://adorsaz.ch/qtmoko-ics.git
+* clone the master branch from [github](https://github.com/Trim/qtmoko-ics2qtcal.git) or from git://adorsaz.ch/qtmoko-ics.git
 * download zip created for each tags/revisions
 * download and install [.deb packages](https://redmine.adorsaz.ch/projects/ics2qtcal_/files)
-* create and install .deb package by cloning master and upstream branch and runing "gbp buildpackage"
+* create and install .deb package by cloning master and debian branch and runing "gbp buildpackage"

 How can I use it ?
 ------------------